0xrawsec/whids/README.md

  process memory).
 This way you are sure you collected the artifacts as soon as you could (near real time).

 All this work has been done on my free time in the hope it would help other people, I hope you will enjoy it.
-Unless I get some funding to further develop this project, I will continue doing so.
+Unless I get some funding to further develop this project, I will continue developing it on a best effort basis.
 I will make all I can to fix issues in time and provide updates.
 Feel free to open issues to improve that project and keep it alive.

 ## Why